 - Helmets must be secured on heads (recommended) or otherwise for takeoff and landing.

-- No pets are permitted in operating areas, but they are welcome in the parking lot.
-Please clean up after them.
+- Pets: No pets other than service animals are permitted in operating areas, but they are welcome in the parking lot area.
+Any service animals in operating areas must be leashed and adult-supervised at all times.
+Clean up after them.